1984 DFB-Pokal semi-finals: Semi-final 2: Schalke 04 vs Bayern Munich

 On 2 May 1984, the second semi-final took place at the Parkstadion in Gelsenkirchen between the "underdogs" and 1983–84 2.
 Bundesliga runner-up, Schalke 04, and Bayern Munich, second in the Bundesliga at the time.
 The match would be called "the most dramatic cup game played in the history of the Pokal since the 1935 competition".
 The sold-out Parkstadion had an official attendance of 70,600 spectators, although unofficially there were said to be up to 78,000.
 Bayern quickly led 2–0 after Karl-Heinz Rummenigge opened the scoring in the 3rd minute, and Reinhold Mathy with the second in the 12th.
 However, Schalke quickly struck back as Thomas Kruse scored a minute later, before Olaf Thon equalised in the 19th minute.
 One minute later Bayern regained the lead via a goal from Michael Rummenigge.
 In the second half, Thon once again equalised, with the goal coming in the 61st minute.
 Then, for the first time in the match, Schalke took the lead after a goal from Peter Stichler in the 72nd minute.
 Bayern equalised after Michael Rummenigge scored his second, sending the match into extra time after finishing 4–4.
 After 112 minutes, Schalke keeper Walter Junghans made a mistake, allowing Dieter Hoeneß to score and regain the lead for Bayern.
-Once again Schalke leveled the tie in the 115th minute via a goal from Bernard Dietz.
+Once again Schalke levelled the tie in the 115th minute via a goal from Bernard Dietz.
 Three minutes later Bayern once again gained the lead after Dieter Hoeneß scored his second goal in extra time.
-With the last attack in stoppage time in extra time, Olaf Thon equalised for Schalke, scoring his third of the match, thereby completing a hat-trick and forcing a replay in Munich after a 6–6 draw.
+With the last attack in stoppage time in extra time, Olaf Thon equalized for Schalke, scoring his third of the match, thereby completing a hat-trick and forcing a replay in Munich after a 6–6 draw.